 Single-Family Dwelling.
-A building designed for and/or occupied exclusively by a single housekeeping unit in a more or less permanent living arrangementene family.
+A building designed for and/or occupied exclusively by a single housekeeping unit in a permanent living arrangement.
 Also includes factory-built, modular housing units, constructed in compliance with the Uniform Building Code (UBC), and mobile homes/manufactured housing units that comply with the National Manufactured Housing Construction and Safety Standards Act of 1974, placed on permanent foundation systems.